PedroMarianoAlmeida/offical-turbo-v1/README.md

   - Is valid input: boolean - It is OK with the politic of generate image
   - Suggest styles: string[] - If the "has style" is false, send suggestions of styles for the image - If it is empty means there is style already on description
   - Similar famous images - string[]
-- [ ] Create the new form with the info receive by ai, with the ai response, add a field for free text
+- [x] Create the new form with the info receive by ai, with the ai response, add a field for free text
+- [ ] Save the Step1 AI response on Cookies, if is there not run AI again
 - [ ] Send again all the data and receive a revised prompt
 - [ ] Send the revised prompt to the user to final adjusts
 - [ ] Send to generate image the original prompt and the final prompt to generate image